Laurence Mark: Life and career

+Mr. Mark has just finished production on Romy and Michele 2, starring Lisa Kudrow, Mira Sorvino, Alan Cumming and Janeane Garofalo and directed by Tim Federle for Hulu, as well as A Matter of Time starring Ben Stiller and Nicholas Galitzine and directed by Harry Bradbeer for Netflix Both films are scheduled to be released in the spring of 2027.

 Mark most recently produced the film Lady Chatterley's Lover (2022), based on the novel by D. H. Lawrence.
 This Netflix/Sony adaptation stars Emma Corrin and Jack O’Connell and is directed by Laure de Clermont-Tonnerre with a script written by David Magee.

 He also served as one of the executive producers of Vivo, an animated movie musical with original songs and the voice of another executive producer Lin-Manuel Miranda in the title role.
 Directed by Kirk DeMicco, the movie was released by Netflix in conjunction with Sony Pictures Animation, and it was one of Netflix’s strongest performers, the fifth longest running movie in 2021 on the streamer’s Top Ten List.